Biostatistics-Unit-HT/flanders_r/README.md

 ## Installation

-### Simple Installation (via CRAN)
+### Simple Installation

-To install the required R packages from CRAN, you can run the following commands in your R session:
+To install the required R packages from CRAN, BioConductor and github, you can run the following commands in your R session:

 ```r
 install.packages("data.table")